 Most experts think that flu viruses are spread mainly by droplets made when people with flu cough, sneeze or talk.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 A person might also get flu by touching a surface or object that has flu virus on it and then touching their own eyes, mouth or nose.
-Each flu season, different flu viruses spread and affect people differently based on their body’s ability to fight infection.
+Each flu season, different flu viruses spread and affect people based on their body’s ability to fight infection.
 Even healthy children and adults can get very sick from the flu and spread it to friends, co-workers, and family.
 In the United States, millions of people have to visit the doctor because of flu and hundreds of thousands are hospitalized from flu complications each year.

 With this in mind, what are the best ways to prevent us from getting sick?
 The Center for Disease Control (CDC) recommends three steps.

 For more information on Flu, visit the Centers for Disease Control and Prevention website at www.cdc.gov/flu.
 Or call Four Corners Health Department at (402) 362-2621 or toll free 877-337-3573.
 Or send email to email@example.com.
 Visit our website at www.fourcorners.ne.gov.

-Posted on Thu, January 12, 2017
+Posted on Thu, December 28, 2017

 by Angel Dale filed under